📄️ onehouse_cluster

 📄️ onehouse_table_service

 Manages a table service — an automated maintenance operation that runs on a specific table.
-Table services keep tables healthy by clustering data for faster reads, compacting small files, cleaning up old versions, and syncing metadata to external catalogs.
+Table services keep tables healthy by clustering data for faster reads, compacting small files, cleaning up old versions, syncing metadata to external catalogs, creating automatic savepoints, and restoring to previous savepoints.